 I mashed mine with a little broth or water.

 I personally don’t like it, but it’s soft and should be a good food option after a bone graft and tooth extraction.
-Looks too much like dog food to me, so I leave it alone.
+It looks too much like dog food to me, so I leave it alone.

 Hey, get some Better than Bouillon paste or cubes to make your own broth.
 You won’t want too many noodles or things to chew during the early days.